GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> ### C++ certainly has its good points.
+But by and large I think it's a bad language.
+It does a lot of things half well and it’s just a garbage heap of ideas that are mutually exclusive.
+It’s way too big, way too complex.
+And it’s obviously built by a committee.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts